quickwords/quickwords/README.md

 - [License](#license)

 ## What is Quickwords?
-Quickwords is an open-source alternative to [Text Expander](https://textexpander.com) written in [Electron](https://electronjs.org).
+Quickwords is a productivity app, to get on with your work quicker.
+It helps you substitute common words, phrases and paragraphs with just few key strokes.
 It is available on MacOS (other systems coming very soon).
 You can check out the [website](https://quickwords.co) and [full documentation](https://quickwords.co/docs) for more information.

 ## Installation